Desert Punk

 Desert Punk (砂ぼうず, Sunabōzu) is a Japanese post-apocalyptic manga series written and illustrated by Masatoshi Usune, serialized in Enterbrain's Comic Beam from August 1997 to October 2020.
 The published chapters have been collected in 22 volumes.

 The manga was adapted into a 24-episode anime television series produced by Gonzo and directed by Takayuki Inagaki with character designs by Takahiro Yoshimatsu and music by Kouhei Tanaka.
-It aired in Japan from 4 October 2004 to 28 March 2005.
+It aired in Japan from October 4, 2004, to March 28, 2005.
 Funimation has licensed the series for distribution in the United States.

 Plot

 After an implied global nuclear catastrophe Japan has been reduced to a desert ("The Great Kanto Desert"), and the surviving humans seek out a meager living in the hot sands.
 Desert Punk focuses on the adventures of a wandering mercenary named Kanta Mizuno, nicknamed Desert Punk (Sunabōzu), due to his seemingly incredible feats of skill and daring while on the job.
 Throughout the series, he acquires an apprentice and makes a few friends as well as many enemies.

 As of 13th volume, his apprentice Taiko (also known as Kosuna) leaves his side in order to pursue her own destiny in the desert; like her former teacher, she takes a student of her own.